mnemonic-no/container-image-infection/README.md

 # Background

-During offensive engagments, it is not rare to compromise container registries, used as part of a deployment strategy.
+During offensive engagements, it is not rare to compromise container registries, used as part of a deployment strategy.
 Since many companies tend to trust images hosted on private registries, seamlessly infecting them with backdoors connecting to an attacker-controlled location can be an efficient way to spread in a large-scale infrastructure such as Kubernetes.

 The key to a stealthy infection is to be as silent as possible from a deployment and runtime perspective, by keeping the original behavior of the images unchanged after the infection.